 New York City apartment living can spawn interesting legal disputes when neighbors fail to resolve their grievances amicably and resort to the courts.
 Sometimes these disputes bring fanfare as well as opportunities to observe traditional rules of law in action.
 A recent decision in the ongoing dispute between actor Justin Theroux and his neighbors (Theroux v.
 Resnicow) is just that.

-Theroux has been in a years-long dispute with his downstairs neighbors in the West Village co-op where both reside.
+Theroux has been in a years-long dispute with his downstairs neighbors in the Greenwich Village co-op where both reside.
 As part of the dispute, Theroux sought to compel Norman Resnicow, an equity partner at a New York City law firm, to produce personal emails that Resnicow had sent to his lawyer and his spouse relating to the quarrel using his firm email.
 Theroux argued that Resnicow’s emails were categorically foreclosed from being protected by the attorney-client and spousal privileges because they lacked the key element of confidentiality required of those privileges.
 Theroux relied on the First Department’s decisions in Peerenboom v.
 Marvel Entm’t, LLC, and Miller v.
 Zara USA, Inc., discussed here, where the Court, applying the factors set out in In re Asia Global Crossing, Ltd. held that company employees lacked a reasonable expectation of privacy when using a company laptop (in the case of Zara) or email system (in the case of Peerenboom) under applicable company computer/email policies, which, among other things, restricted use of company systems for personal purposes and warned users of the company’s ability to access their accounts.

 While acknowledging the similarity between the law firm’s computer/email policy and those in Peerenboom and Zara, the Supreme Court noted that the law firm’s policy invoked by Theroux had an important distinguishing factor.
 The computer/email policy expressed an expectation that firm “employees” would adhere to the firm’s policy on computer and email usage.
 This is in contrast to other policies in the firm’s policy manual which specifically stated that “they are addressed to (or include) firm partners or attorneys” or firm “personnel” more broadly, rather than firm “employees.”